 What sort of discounts can you expect with a dental card?
-Of course it will depend on where you live and which plan you choose, but there are two ways to save:
+Of course it will depend on where you live and which plan you choose, but there are 2 ways to save:

-Since the services are provided by a network of dentists who have agreed to charge less, you could get 10–60% discounts on services.1 However, all services may not be available with these plans, so be sure to compare the list of services against any other plans you’re considering.
+Since the services are provided by a network of dentists who have agreed to charge less, you could get 10% to 60% discounts on services.1 However, all services may not be available with these plans, so be sure to compare the list of services against any other plans you’re considering.

 How do the monthly fees stack up, on average?

 With insurance, cleanings and exams are typically covered at 100%.
-For any other dental work, you’ll pay a percentage of the service out of pocket, often 20–50%.4 All services count toward your annual limit.
+For any other dental work, you’ll pay a percentage of the service out of pocket, often between 20% and 50%.4 All services count toward your annual limit.

 An advantage to a discount plan is that there is no limit to the amount of care you can get during the year.
 You will pay out of pocket for every discounted service, but you can use as many services as you like each year.

 For people with few dental problems and a relatively healthy mouth, a dental discount plan may save money over traditional insurance.
 But if you have ongoing dental issues, or a medical condition that affects your teeth or gums, you may end up saving more with insurance.
 (As long as you stay under your plan’s annual limit.)